cardano-foundation/CIPs/CIP-????/README.md

 The implementation plan for this CIP is as follows:

 - The solution described in the CIP will be implemented and tested - on the Cardano blockchain by the proposer of the CIP.
-- The proposer will submit the implementation for review and - approval by the Cardano Foundation and IOHK.
+- The proposer will submit the implementation for review and approval by subject matter experts.
 - The proposer will make the implementation and the CIP available for review and feedback by the community.
 - The proposer will address and resolve any concerns or issues raised during the review and testing process.
 - Once the acceptance criteria have been met, the proposer will submit a pull request to the Cardano Improvement Proposals repository to update the status of the CIP to active.

-## Optional sections

-### Versioning
+## Versioning

 The solution described in this CIP does not require any specific versioning approach.